-Thank you so much for the extra supply of THE CATHOLIO WORKER.
+Thank you so much for the extra supply of THE CATHOLIC WORKER.
 We shall distribute them to good advantage.
-I gave the Good Litercolored people feel that their being ature Section of our Sodality 10 of the copies; they distribute Catholic literature at least once a month if ress.
-They feel that when once not oftener.
-The girls keep our It can be seen that a liturgical this barrier is removed, the Millen- literature rack in the railroad staoccupy themselves with thoughts penitentiary, the Federal prison in Leavenworth, to the St. Peter In-This type of mind pronounces a stitute in St. Peter and to families self-imposed verdict of segregation living far from Catholic centers.
+I gave the Good Literature Section of our Sodality 10 of the copies; they distribute Catholic literature at least once a month if not oftener.
+The girls keep our literature rack in the railroad station, the bus depot well supplied; they also send copies to the State occupy themselves with thoughts penitentiary, the Federal prison in Leavenworth, to the St. Peter In-This type of mind pronounces a stitute in St. Peter and to families